-Despite some of President Donald Trump's public comments about the Mueller report, [SOT: But the result was great: no obstruction, no collusion, no anything.
-It was a great, yeah it was a great thing.] it appears he's not happy with at least one thing in it.
+Despite some of President Donald Trump's public comments about the Mueller report, it appears he's not happy with at least one thing in it.

 Emmet Flood, one of the White House lawyers, wrote a five-page letter to Attorney General William Barr spelling out "an extraordinary legal defect" in Mueller's report — specifically the lack of decision on obstruction of justice.